david-pfx/Andl/Readme.txt

     C>setup.bat         -- set up the sample databases C>workbench.bat     -- run the workbench (next section)

-If you like to use the command line, then try these
+If you like to use the command line, then try these:
     C>run /?            -- view the command line arguments
     C>run               -- run test.andl, a tiny script
     C>run sample1.andl